 Connecticut Woodlands, winter 2005.
 Chris’s photo of site-clearing for a Big Y supermarket near the University of Connecticut in Storrs.

 Manuscript of The First Four Years at the Hoover Presidential Library.

-She begins to understand some of the plants and animals of the lower Connecticut River Valley, where (when not traveling to the mountains or the occasional reporting trip) she leads a simple but intense life of work, hiking, trail running, caring for her poodle, Talley, growing vegetables and blueberries, and singing at her Episcopal church.
+She has started to to really know the plants and animals of the lower Connecticut River Valley, where (when not traveling to the mountains or the occasional reporting trip) she leads a simple but intense life of work, hiking, trail running, caring for her poodle, Talley, growing vegetables and blueberries, and singing at her Episcopal church.
 Cold nights find her by the wood stove at home.

 Maybe her favorite pastime outside of work is trail maintenance.
 It takes her out of herself and into the realm of doing.
 Americans are always in a hurry.
 When you’re hauling a rusted axel out of the woods (or asking teenagers to do it for you) you can’t hurry.
 Then you start to notice hawks.